-Dr Phillip Horky, AM (Chicago), PhD (Southern California)
+Dr Phillip Sidney Horky, AM (Chicago), PhD (Southern California)

 (email at firstname.lastname@example.org)

-Phillip Sidney Horky is Associate Professor of Ancient Philosophy and Co-director of the Durham Centre for Ancient and Medieval Philosophy (DCAMP).
+Phillip Horky is Associate Professor of Ancient Philosophy and Co-director of the Durham Centre for Ancient and Medieval Philosophy (DCAMP).
 He is also currently Director of Postgraduate Research in the Department of Classics & Ancient History.
-Dr Horky's research concerns Ancient Greek and Roman philosophy.
-Dr Horky was educated at the University of Southern California (PhD), the University of Chicago (AM), and the University of Michigan-Ann Arbor (BA).
+Dr Horky's research concerns Ancient Greek and Roman Philosophy.
+He was educated at the University of Southern California (Ph.D.), the University of Chicago (A.M.), and the University of Michigan-Ann Arbor (B.A.).

 Prior to his arrival in Durham, Dr Horky held postdoctoral fellowships at Harvard University's Center for Hellenic Studies (2010-11), and Stanford University (2007-10).
 He has also held the Rockefeller Foundation Fellowship at the National Humanities Center (2016) and been a distinguished visitor at the Collaborative Program in Ancient and Medieval Philosophy, University of Toronto (2016).

 Dr Horky is committed to supporting Ancient Philosophy and Classics research at local, national, and international levels.
 He is on the editorial boards of the Journal of Hellenic Studies (UK), Methexis: International Journal for Ancient Philosophy (Netherlands/Italy), and Archai: Revista de Estudos sobre as Origens do Pensamento Ocidental (Brazil).
 He is also co-editor of the Greece & Rome New Surveys in the Classics Series, published by Cambridge University Press, and a member of the journals editorial board for the Classical Association (UK).

 A trustee of the Gilbert Murray Trust, Dr Horky was a Member of the Council of the Hellenic Society (UK) from 2012-15.
 He is also a member of the Peer Review College of the AHRC and on the Advisory Council for the Institute of Classical Studies in London.